jdzool/dag-calculation-framework/README.md

-## Calculation frameworks
+# Calculation frameworks

 Numerical calculations can be defined in a graphical formats.
+Here graphical networks (networkx and pygraphviz) are used to store variables and functions on nodes and edges respectively.
+Calculations are then completed by collapsing each Directed Acyclic Graph (DAG)

+## Background

+Completing

 This has the following advantages
 *Feature* Calculations are self documenting: the code is the document and vice versa